demystifying-programming-TA/DP/dpproject/dpproject.md

 > What is the deadline?

-Final project submissions will be due on Sunday, May 10th.
+Final project submissions (link to Github repository) will be due EOD on Sunday, May 10th.
 All submitted projects that meet the above criteria will be included in an end-of-semester student showcase (date and formatted to be announced).

 > What resources are available to help me get started?